Center AffiliationUSC Annenberg School Leadership

-Sarah Banet-Weiser is Vice Dean and Director of the School of Communication at USC Annenberg.
-She is also a Professor in the School of Communication at USC Annenberg, and in the department of American Studies and Ethnicity.
+Sarah Banet-Weiser is a professor in the School of Communication at USC Annenberg, and in the department of American Studies and Ethnicity.
 Her teaching and research interests include feminist theory, race and the media, youth culture, popular and consumer culture, and citizenship and national identity.
 She teaches courses in culture and communication, gender and media, youth culture, feminist theory and cultural studies.

 Her book, Authentic™: The Politics of Ambivalence in a Brand Culture (New York University Press, 2012), explores brand culture and political possibility through an investigation of self-branding, creativity, politics and religion.
 It was the winner of the 2012 International Communication Association's Outstanding Book Award.
 Also published in 2012 was Commodity Activism: Cultural Resistance in Neoliberal Times (New York University Press), co-edited with Roopali Muhkerjee.